Garbage & Recycling

 or…

-Put in yellow & green Paper Retriever dumpsters located throughout the community (behind City Hall, The Fields parking lots, and school parking lots).
+Place yellow and green Paper Retriever dumpsters throughout the community (behind City Hall, The Fields parking lots, and school parking lots).
 Note that the schools receive money based on tonnage.

 Oil